networknt/light-doc/content/tutorial/rest/swagger/petstore/test.md

 Some people like curl command line and it works as well.
 In most of the cases, you should have a file to save the curl commands so that you don't need to reconstruct command each time.
-Here is one example to access one of the endpoint petstore serves.
+Here is one example to access one of the endpoints petstore serves.

 ```
 curl -k https://localhost:8443/v2/pet/111